-The study will include connecting roads, the interchange, and the nearest upstream and/or downstream interchanges or intersections in the analysis (no significant changes will be considered at Preston Avenue, Taylor Street, Boychuk Drive and Vic Boulevard).
-The Functional Planning Study for the replacement structures of this interchange will include a budget and staging plan, to guide the future detailed design and construction planning.
+The study included connecting roads, the interchange, and the nearest upstream and/or downstream interchanges or intersections in the analysis (no significant changes were considered at Preston Avenue, Taylor Street, Boychuk Drive and Vic Boulevard).

 Central Avenue and Attridge Drive Study